Abstract Review Categories

 636. Myelodysplastic Syndromes: Basic and Translational

-637. Myelodysplastic Syndromes – Clinical and Epidemiological
+637. Myelodysplastic Syndromes: Clinical and Epidemiological

-641. Chronic Lymphocytic Leukemias: Basic and Translational
+641. Chronic Lymphocytic Leukemia: Basic and Translational

 Basic and translational studies of chronic lymphocytic leukemia, including all aspects of disease biology, preclinical model development, and development of diagnostic or prognostic biomarkers including “omics”.
-Basic mechanistic investigations of neoplastic transformation at a genetic/epigenetic/gene expression/metabolic or signal transduction level may be better suited to 603, and pharmacologic development of new therapeutic agents to 605.
+Basic mechanistic investigations of neoplastic transformation at a genetic/epigenetic/gene expression/metabolic or signal transduction level may be better suited for 603, and pharmacologic development of new therapeutic agents for 605.
 For studies on the use of molecular diagnostic tools for diagnosis or prognosis see 642.

 642. Chronic Lymphocytic Leukemia: Clinical and Epidemiological